austintoddj/texastwisters/src/data/programs/parties-events.md

 featured: false
 hero:
   headline: Texas Twisters Birthday Parties
-  description: We want to help you give your child the best birthday party!
-With the gym to themselves, they'll enjoy 60 minutes of obstacle courses, organized games, and supervised open gym time.
-After playing, you'll have 30 minutes in our party area for food and gifts.
-Don't wait, grab your spot today!
+  description: Give your child the ultimate birthday bash!
+They'll have an hour of non-stop fun with obstacle courses, games, and free play in our gym.
+Then, enjoy 30 minutes for cake and presents in our party area.
+Book now!
-  text: We want to help you give your child the best birthday party!
-With the gym to themselves, they'll enjoy 60 minutes of obstacle courses, organized games, and supervised open gym time.
-After playing, you'll have 30 minutes in our party area for food and gifts.
-Don't wait, grab your spot today!
+  text: Give your child the ultimate birthday bash!
+They'll have an hour of non-stop fun with obstacle courses, games, and free play in our gym.
+Then, enjoy 30 minutes for cake and presents in our party area.
+Book now!
   action:
     label: Reserve today
     href: 'https://app.iclasspro.com/portal/texastwisters/party-booking-01-date'